 After registering a KeenDNS domain name, you can access the router web interface from the Internet.
 Launch your web browser and enter the KeenDNS name in the address bar.
 For example:

 Thus, a user will be able to access the Keenetic management remotely.

 NOTE: Important!
 Only the web interface of the Keenetic can be accessed via KeenDNS in cloud mode.
-You can' t access the command-line interface (CLI) of the router using the TELNET/SSH protocol.
+You can't access the router's command-line interface (CLI) using the TELNET/SSH protocol.
 In the direct access mode, you can use any protocol that is not limited by your ISP to access your home network remotely.